SebastJava/SebastJava/README.md

 I did some electronic publishing and graphic design from 1988 to 2002.
 I was into early Apple Macintosh computers.

-In my childhood in the 70s and 80s, I was passionate about computer programming and electronics.
+During my childhood in the 70s and 80s, I was passionate about computer programming and electronics.

 **Today, I combine a bit of these two passions: design and technology.**